pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/projects-and-stacks.md

 ---
-title_tag: "Pulumi Service: Project and Stack Management"
+title_tag: "Pulumi Cloud: Project and Stack Management"
 title: "Project and Stack Management"
-meta_desc: Learn how to manage projects and stacks in the Pulumi Service, including creating a project and managing stack permissions.
+meta_desc: Learn how to manage projects and stacks in the Pulumi Cloud, including creating a project and managing stack permissions.
 menu:
   intro:
-    parent: pulumi-service
+    parent: pulumi-cloud
     weight: 7
 aliases:
 - /docs/intro/console/project-and-stack-management/